Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Invariants and trivial 2-cocycles

 that assigns to $x \in A_d$ the composite:

 is an isomorphism. \end{prop}

-In view of the discussion at the beginning of this Section~\ref{subsec:From invariants to trivial cocycles}, the homomorphisms $\varphi^x_g$ are perfect candidates for defining an invariant, and all the maps above.
-As all the maps involved in their definition are trivially compatible with the stabilization map, we have:
+In view of the discussion at the beginning of Section~\ref{subsec:From invariants to trivial cocycles}, and the stability result above, the maps $x\varphi_g$ are the only candidates for defining an invariant that is also homomorphism.
+Then Lemma~\ref{lem:extensionshandelbody} and Remark~\ref{rem:d=2} together with Proposition~\ref{prop:abinv_modp} shows that they indeed vanish on $\mathcal{A}_{g,1}[d]$, $\mathcal{B}_{g,1}[d]$ for $d \neq 2$ and do not vanish for $d=2$, hence:

-\begin{prop} The homomorphisms $\varphi_g^x$ defined in Proposition~\ref{prop:abinv_modp} are compatible with the stabilization map.
-In particular they reassemble into Cardinal($A_d$) normalized invariants, canonically labeled by the elements in $A_d$ and which we denote $\varphi^x$. \end{prop}
+\begin{prop} The homomorphisms $x\varphi_g$ defined in Proposition~\ref{prop:abinv_modp} are compatible with the stabilization map.
+In particular, for $d\neq 2$, they reassemble into Cardinal($A_d$) normalized invariants, canonically labeled by the elements in $A_d$ and which we denote $x\varphi$; for $d=2$ these maps are not invariants. \end{prop}

-\subsubsection{Non-triviality of the invariants $\varphi^x$}
+\subsubsection{Non-triviality of the invariants $x\varphi$}

 We show that the invariants that appear in Proposition~\ref{prop:stab_modp} are non-trivial (apart from the one labeled by the $0$ element, which we discard).
 We do this by showing which Lens spaces these invariants tear apart.
-Observe that in the invariant $\varphi^x$ the element $x \in A_d$ carries no information from the manifold, it is cleaner to study the $\mathbb{Z}/d$-valued invariant $\varphi$ that results of taking out the map $\varepsilon^x$ from the composition that defines $\varphi^x.$
+Observe that in the invariant $x\varphi$ the element $x \in A_d$ carries no information from the manifold, it is cleaner to study the $\mathbb{Z}/d$-valued invariant $\varphi$ that results of taking out the map $\varepsilon^x$ from the composition that defines $x\varphi.$

 Let $p,$ $q$ be two coprime integers and let $L(p,q)$ be the associated Lens space.
-Since this is a $\mathbb{Q}$-homology $3$-spheres, by Theorem \ref{teo_rat_homology_gen}, we know that there exists an integer $d\geq 2$ for which $L(p,q)\in \mathcal{S}^3[d]$.
+Since this is a $\mathbb{Q}$-homology $3$-sphere, by Theorem \ref{teo_rat_homology_gen}, we know that there exists an integer $d\geq 2$ for which $L(p,q)\in \mathcal{S}^3[d]$.
 Our first task is to find appropriate values for $d$.

-\begin{prop} A Lens space $L(p,q)$ is in $\mathcal{S}^3[d]$ if and only if $p\equiv \pm 1 (\text{mod } d).$ \end{prop} \begin{proof} The homology groups of $L(p,q)$ are:
+\begin{prop} A Lens space $L(p,q)$ is in $\mathcal{S}^3[d]$ if and only if $p\equiv \pm 1 \;(\text{mod } d).$ \end{prop} \begin{proof} The homology groups of $L(p,q)$ are: